Café Scientifique

 Broadening the use of the sentinel species Daphnia beyond regulatory toxicology

-Guest speakers: Prof. Luisa Orsini & Dr. Xiaojing Li,
+Presented by: Prof. Luisa Orsini & Dr. Xiaojing Li

 University of Birmingham